 Updated.
 The price per kwh, or the unit price for gas

 varies between regions.
-It is not possible to get all the energy suppliers prices per KWH with just one click.
+The easy way to find all the energy suppliers price per KWH and, all other tariff associated prices in your region.
 Also, there are hundreds of different energy tariffs.
 If you haven’t switched supplier in the last year, you are most likely on your suppliers Standard Tariff!